Last updated on August 3rd, 2018 at 04:32 pm

 I would say that my biggest weakness is the lack of experience.
 I tried to be active at school, I designed campaigns for school projects, and also for myself.
 Still, I lack the practice with designing campaigns for real market conditions.

-Actually that is one of the reasons why I applied for a job with you, becasue you work on many projects and you operate internationally, and I really believe that I can gain the experience with you.
+Actually that is one of the reasons why I applied for a job with you, becasue you work on many projects and you operate internationally.
+I really believe that I can gain the experience with you.

 High school student/graduate applying for their first job, manual labor in a retail store